 The pandemic has changed the way many consumers are interacting with the health care system.
 It has accelerated consumer activation in some respects and slowed it down in others.
 On the one hand, consumers have increased virtual visits and interactions with health technology and are more willing to share their personal data.
-On the other hand, many individuals are reporting increased levels of anxiety, financial and economic worries, increased purchasing of processed foods and hesitation to go outside and get back to “everyday life” for fear of getting the virus or passing it along to others.
+On the other hand, many individuals are reporting increased levels of anxiety, financial and economic worries, increased purchasing of processed foods, and hesitation to go outside and get back to “everyday life” for fear of getting the virus or passing it along to others.

 However, since the pandemic started, we are seeing mixed responses.
-In our post-COVID 19 study, some consumers report increased exercise and healthy eating and many do not.
+In our post-COVID 19 study, some consumers report increased exercise and healthy eating, and many do not.
 Other research has found that the consumption and sale of processed and high fat/sugar foods has increased by 30%.1 This trend is likely to continue in the short term as more individuals face stress and financial difficulties; both these factors can lead to the emotional eating,2 and purchase of less healthy food because of cost and convenience.
-Health care organisations are no doubt aware of these trends and these could be an opportunity to re-engage or reinforce messaging and tools to help consumers.
+Health care organizations are no doubt aware of these trends and these could be an opportunity to re-engage or reinforce messaging and tools to help consumers.

 This virus is exacerbating the longstanding issue of racial disparities in health and well-being (see the sidebar, “A public health crisis”).
-The most recent data at time of publication show that Black and Latino people have been disproportionately affected by COVID-19 in a widespread manner; these disparities are present throughout hundreds of counties in urban, suburban and rural areas, and across all age groups.3 The future of health should consider all the disparities and biases against marginalised populations and strive to improve access to well-being and affordability for all people.
+The most recent data at time of publication show that Black and Latino people have been disproportionately affected by COVID-19 in a widespread manner; these disparities are present throughout hundreds of counties in urban, suburban, and rural areas, and across all age groups.3 The future of health should consider all the disparities and biases against marginalized populations and strive to improve access to well-being and affordability for all people.

 COVID-19 and the current socio-political environment is highlighting the long-standing problem of health inequities by race in the United States.
-The drivers of racial disparities in health and well-being are well-documented, complex and plentiful.
-Racism, drivers of health (or social determinants of health), access to care, affordability and bias within the health care system continue to create or deepen racial disparities in physical and mental health and overall well-being.
+The drivers of racial disparities in health and well-being are well-documented, complex, and plentiful.
+Racism, drivers of health (or social determinants of health), access to care, affordability, and bias within the health care system continue to create or deepen racial disparities in physical and mental health and overall well-being.